jalberse/geotwit/README.md

 # GeoTwit

-## Inspiration
+## Motivation

 Analysis of local trending topics and the geographic distribution of data from social media such as Twitter can be extremely useful - for example, in disaster management or for analyzing viral outbreaks.
 Platforms like Twitter consist of rapidly evolving data as people discuss recent events.
-Therefore, rapidly obtaining up-to-date and trending data from social networks is desirable.
+Therefore, qucikly obtaining up-to-date and trending data from social networks is desirable.

 With this in mind, we present GeoTwit, a data analysis and visualization workflow for geographic and temporal twitter data.
 Given a set of phrases, GeoTwit collects geotagged tweets containing each phrase and uses kepler.gl to visualize the resultant data set over space and time.
 For example, given a set of common political words ("Donald Trump", "Hillary Clinton", "Riot", "Yellow Vests") or weather events ("Fire", "Wildfire", "Smoke"), GeoTwit can visualize where and when tweets occur containing each of these phrases.